rbitting/pi-display/python/README.md

 * `enabled`: Boolean to declare whether to get and display news headlines
 * `source`: Source for the articles.
 Can be 'nytimes' or any [source ID from News API](https://newsapi.org/docs/endpoints/sources)
 * `num`: Number of headlines to display

+### Google Calendar

+The [Google Calendar API](https://developer.wordnik.com/) is used to display the next calendar event.
+Your Google Calendar ID needs to be set in the GOOGLE_CALENDAR_ID environment variable in order for this functionality to work.

+#### Configuration Options

+* `enabled`: Boolean to declare whether to get and display Google Calendar data

 ## In Progress...